HL7/cqf-recommendations/pages/documentation-recommendations.md

 Across guideline-based care, there are many different types of recommendations that may be given, such as the recommendation to conduct a specific test, to prescribe a specific medication, recommendation for a particular procedure, and many others.
 In general though, these recommendations should provide at least:

-* **Rationale**: A narrative statement providing the rationale, or explanation, for the recommendation
+* **Explanation**: A narrative statement providing the rationale, or explanation, for the recommendation
-* **Support**: A link back to the guideline, and ultimately the evidence, that supports the recommendation
+* **Source**: A link back to the guideline, and ultimately the evidence, that supports the recommendation
 * **Strength**: The _strength_ of the recommendation
 * **Direction**: When appropriate, the _direction_ of the recommendation
 * **Evidence Quality**: The _quality_ of the evidence supporting the recommendation